UKRA Model Rocket Safety Code

 - 1.1 Safety

 Safety is the concern of all rocket flyers.
-Persons causing serious damage / injury to third parties, livestock, vehicles or property whilst involved in rocketry of any kind must report the incident in full to the Safety Officer and a representative of the rocket club or organisation.
+Persons causing serious damage / injury to third parties, livestock, vehicles or property whilst involved in rocketry of any kind must report the incident to the Safety Officer or a representative of the rocket club.
+You can also send a report directly to UKRA using our contact form.
+Accident reporting allows us to give guidance and help to flyers and to make rocketry safer for the future.

 - 1.2 Payloads